AgileRL/AgileRL/docs/api/hpo/mutation.rst

 :func:`Mutations.mutation(population) <agilerl.hpo.mutation.Mutations.mutation>` returns a mutated population.

-Tournament selection and mutation should be applied sequentially to fully evolve a population between evaluation and learning cycles.
+A selection strategy and mutation are applied sequentially to fully evolve a population between evaluation and learning cycles: the selection strategy nominates which agents to perturb, and mutation perturbs them.
+See :ref:`evo_hyperparam_opt` for the two available selection strategies.

 .. code-block:: python